Dekeloni2/PokeSlop/README.md

 From there it's the turn loop above — pick an action, survive the reply, repeat.
 Teachers escalate: Yakir's lessons run in a fixed order and get harder, and his final attack only comes out once he has taught everything he knows.

-Losing a fight doesn't end the run: `GameOverState` fades in on a random line from `gameover.json`, then revives you back in the overworld to try again.
+Losing a fight doesn't end the run: `GameOverState` fades in on a random line from `gameover.json`, then revives you back in the overworld in the spot they entered the classroom to try again.
 Winning one crumbles the teacher to dust or freezes and fades him, depending on how you finished it, and the run tracker quietly writes down which.
+The player can attempt to enter the room again after the fight, to get a certain message depending on what ending they chose

 Once every teacher on the floor is resolved, reaching the end of the run plays `EndingState` — one of eight scripted endings (all authored in `Content/endings.json`), chosen by exactly who was killed and who was spared, with a phone call scripted per teacher and a closing title card.